-As we expand the number of our technology assets over the years, we have also developed an optimised reference architecture for creating scalable and customisable search and big data analytics applications.
-Built around our technology assets, open source search engines, and other complementary technologies, this proven reference architecture has enabled our customers to create working search systems more quickly and gain business value sooner.
+As we have expanded the number of our technology assets over the years, we have also developed an optimised reference architecture for creating scalable and customisable search and big data analytics applications.
+Built around our technology assets, open source search engines, and other complementary technologies, this proven reference architecture has enabled our clients to create working search systems more quickly and gain business value sooner.

 The diagram below shows the reference architecture for a browser-based search application.